mwiegant/CS480_wiegant/README.md

 Continuing on from previous projects, this iteration contains two cubes.
 Additional keyboard support has been added to control the second cube.

 ## PA4: Model Loading
+This iteration of the codebase includes a model-loader of my design for loading models.

+## PA4: Assimp Model Loading
 ```
 coming soon. . .
 ```